Keep Exploring

 5-10 days

-When growing squash for seed, hand-pollination is recommended.
+When growing squash for seed, maintaining variety isolation by hand-pollination is recommended.

 Do not place infected plants in the compost pile that you use for your garden.
 Aphids can carry the virus, so you may want to consider pest control methods to control aphids in the garden.

 Squash has diverse culinary uses.
-Pumpkins are used to make pies and their seeds can be roasted.
-Zucchini and yellow squash are very versatile and are often incorporated into stir fry recipes and omelets.
+Pumpkins are used to make pies, and their seeds can be roasted.
+Zucchini and yellow squash are versatile and often incorporated into stir-fry recipes and omelets.

 Annual